Single-Layer Vision Transformers for More Accurate Early Exits with Less Overhead: Introduction

 \textit{Dynamic inference} approaches \cite{2102.04906} modify the computation graph based on each input during the inference phase in order to fit the time constraints.
 A dynamic inference approach that particularly suits anytime prediction is \textit{early exiting} \cite{Scardapane2020}, also referred to as \textit{multi-exit architectures} or \textit{auxiliary classifiers} in the literature.
 In multi-exit architectures, one or more early exit \textit{branches} are placed after some of the intermediate hidden layers of the \textit{backbone} network.
 The goal of each of these branches is to provide an early result similar to the final result of the neural network using only the features extracted up to that particular branch location.
 These early results are inevitably less accurate than the final result of the network.
 In order to achieve anytime prediction using early exiting, the latest early result can be used whenever the execution is interrupted, for instance, whenever a hard deadline is reached.
 Computation time can be further decreased by applying model compression techniques on the backbone of multi-exit architectures.
 Besides anytime prediction, early exiting can also be used in \textit{budgeted batch classification} where a fixed amount of time is available in order to classify a set of input samples.
 In such a setting, the result of earlier branches can be used for ``easier'' samples whereas the result of later branches or the final result can be used for ``harder'' ones.
 The difficulty of each sample can be determined based on the confidence of the network about its output \cite{Teerapittayanon2016}, although other approaches exist in the literature \cite{Scardapane2020}.

 Early exit branches are expected to have a low overhead in terms of the extra computation they introduce, since a high overhead would defeat the purpose.
 Therefore, they often contain only a handful of layers.
 Ideally, we want the accuracy of the early results to be close to that of the final result, since a higher accuracy for early exit branches means that the overall reliability of the system increases.
 However, the low-overhead constraint makes it quite challenging to achieve a high accuracy since the early exit branches have significantly less trainable parameters compared to the rest of the network.
-Several approaches for increasing the accuracy of early exits such as knowledge distillation \cite{Phuong2019} and curriculum learning \cite{2104.10461} have been suggested.
-In this paper, we propose a novel architecture in order to obtain more accurate early exits.
+Several approaches for increasing the accuracy of early exits such as knowledge distillation \cite{Phuong2019}, curriculum learning \cite{2104.10461} and architectures designed specifically for early exit branches \cite{2106.15183} have been suggested.
+In this paper, we propose a novel architecture in order to obtain more accurate early exits for convolutional neural network (CNN) backbones.